 Influenza (flu) isn’t the only illness that hits kids over the colder months.
 Mercy Kids ER physicians also commonly see children suffering from RSV.
-We asked Dr. Timothy Casper, pediatric emergency physician at Mercy Hospital South, what parents need to know about RSV to protect their kids.
+We asked Dr. Timothy Casper, pediatric emergency physician, what parents need to know about RSV to protect their kids.

 What is RSV?

 RSV stands for Respiratory Syncytial Virus.
 It's a widespread virus that causes acute respiratory tract infections.

 How is RSV different from influenza (flu) and a common cold?

 For many people, infection with RSV causes common cold symptoms.
 Young children often develop signs of lower respiratory tract infection and inflammation called bronchiolitis.
 For infants or those with pre-existing lung problems, the infection can be more severe.

 Influenza, like RSV, is a seasonal virus.
 Along with respiratory symptoms, however, influenza tends to cause higher fevers and more systemic symptoms such as body aches.

 What are the symptoms of RSV?
 How do I know if these symptoms are serious enough to take my child to a doctor?